-The Eagle Ford Shale rig count increased by one to 261 rigs running across our coverage area by the end of last week.
+The Eagle Ford Shale rig count fell by two this week, ending with 35 rigs running across our coverage area by midday Friday.

-The U.S. rig count decreased by 18 to 1,875 rigs running by the end of last week.
-A total of 338 rigs were targeting natural gas (down 8 from the previous week) and 1,536 were targeting oil in the U.S. (ten less than the previous week).
-The remainder were drilling service wells (e.g. disposal wells, injection wells, etc.).
-868 or ~48% of rigs active in the U.S. were running in Texas.
+A total of 420 oil and gas rigs were running across the United States this week, a decrease of three over last week.
+90 were targeting natural gas (four more than the previous week) and 330 were targeting oil in the U.S. (seven less than the previous week).
+The remainder were drilling service wells (e.g. disposal wells, injection wells, etc.) 194 of the rigs active in the U.S. were running in Texas.

-Baker Hughes rig count is quoted here.
-Baker Hughes also releases its own Eagle Ford Rig Count that covers the 14 core counties (206 rigs).
+Baker Hughes reports its own Eagle Ford Rig Count that covers the 14 core counties.
 The rig count published on EagleFordShale.com includes a 30 county area impacted by Eagle Ford development.
-A full list of the counties included can be found in the table near the bottom of this article.
+A full list of the counties included can be found in the table below.

 Eagle Ford Oil & Gas Rigs

 Natural gas rigs rose this week to seven running across the Eagle Ford, wth natural gas prices increasing slightly to $2.67/mmbtu.